 I started hanging out with new groups of people and even visiting them in their dorm rooms.
 Like, woah.
 I know. 😉 I even started venturing out to nearby campuses (hey, Amherst!) and taking classes there.
 On one such occasion, I had super fancy plans to meet up with a friend to check out his piano.
 Make that an electric piano.
 Uh-huh.

-So I figured, it’s a hot day, he enjoys ice cream.
+So I figured, it’s a hot day, he enjoys chocolate chip ice cream.
 Why not bring over a lovely, hospitable gift of ice cream?
-But instead of picking up a nicely portable pint of that good stuff, I decided on something much less practical.
+But instead of picking up a nicely portable pint of that good stuff, or a handy (and properly insulated) container of homemade strawberry coconut sorbet, I decided on something much less practical.

 An ice cream cone.
 With not one, but, wait for it… TWO scoops of ice cream.